 [20] According to appellate counsel, defense counsel below should have been aware that the 58 days' jail time credit was the "result of" the underlying charge in this case and that it had not been truly applied in the Sarpy County case.
 Thus, appellate counsel concludes that defense counsel was ineffective in failing to request the proper amount of jail time credit-when defense counsel had waived the presentence investigation and represented that he was able to accurately inform the court of the applicable jail time.
-Whether a claim of ineffective assistance of trial counsel can be determined on direct appeal presents a question of law, which turns upon the sufficiency of the record to address the claim without an evidentiary hearing or whether the claim rests solely on the interpretation of a statute or constitutional requirement.
+Whether a claim of ineffective assistance of trial counsel can be determined on direct appeal presents a question of law, which turns upon the sufficiency of the record to address the claim without an evidentiary hearing or whether the claim rests solely on the interpretation of a statute or constitutional requirement.40

-[21] The determining factor is whether the record is sufficient to adequately review the question.
-We have said the record is sufficient if it establishes either that trial counsel's performance was not deficient, that the appellant will not be able to establish prejudice, or that trial counsel's actions could not be justified as a part of any plausible trial strategy.
-We have also said that when reviewing claims of ineffective assistance of counsel on direct appeal, an appellate court decides only whether the undisputed facts contained within the record are sufficient to conclusively determine whether counsel
+[21] The determining factor is whether the record is sufficient to adequately review the question.41 We have said the record is sufficient if it establishes either that trial counsel's performance was not deficient, that the appellant will not be able to establish prejudice, or that trial counsel's actions could not be justified as a part of any plausible trial strategy.42 We have also said that when reviewing claims of ineffective assistance of counsel on direct appeal, an appellate court decides only whether the undisputed facts contained within the record are sufficient to conclusively determine whether counsel did or did not provide effective assistance, and whether the defendant was or was not prejudiced by counsel's alleged deficient performance.43

-&lt;sup>40 State v.
+40 State v.
 Stelly, supra note 6.